GA-NIFS and JADES: Confirmation of pristine gas near GN-z11: Observations and data processing

-In the \heiiuv/\hg\ {\it vs.\ }\neiiib/\hg\ parameter space, some AGN/Direct Collapse Black Hole \citep[DCBH; e.g.][]{Loeb94, Bromm03} models (crosses) are also compatible with our data.
-However, the high EW$_0$(\hg) effectively rules out a dominant contribution by AGN (right panel), even more strongly than the \heii\ equivalent width discussed by M26.
-Still, a black hole embedded in a star cluster could contribute to the ionisation.
-We find no evidence for a broad \hg\ component in Hebe, which could indicate the broad-line region of an AGN, underneath the narrow component.
-However, it is possible that the narrow component itself traces the broad-line emission by a low-mass AGN.
-The line width of \hg\ is comparable to the instrumental spectral resolution at that wavelength \citep{Jakobsen22}, thus we use the nominal instrumental resolution of $\sigma_{\rm inst.,H\gamma} 37$~km/s as an upper limit on the velocity dispersion.
-Assuming for simplicity Case B conditions and local scaling relations to convert line luminosity and width to black hole mass \citep{Greene05, Reines15}, we calculate an upper limit of the putative black hole mass in the range $M_\bullet (0.6$-$10) 10^4M_\odot$.
-This estimate is at the lower end of masses typically associated to DCBHs \citep[see][]{Inayoshi20}.
+In the \heiiuv/\hg\ versus \neiiib/\hg\ parameter space, some AGN/direct collapse black hole \citep[DCBH; e.g.][]{Loeb94, Bromm03} models by \citetalias{Nakajima22} are also compatible with our data.
+However, the high EW$_0$(\hg) effectively rules out a dominant contribution by AGN (right panel), even more strongly than the EW$_0$(\heii) discussed by \citetalias{Maiolino26b}.
+A black hole embedded in a star cluster might still contribute to the ionisation.
+We found no evidence for a broad \hg\ component in Hebe, which might indicate the broad-line region of an AGN, underneath the narrow component.
+However, the narrow component itself could trace the broad-line emission by a low-mass AGN.
+The \hg\ line width is comparable to the instrumental spectral resolution at that wavelength \citep{Jakobsen22}.
+Thus, we used the nominal instrumental resolution of $\sigma_{\rm inst.,H\gamma} 37$~km/s as an upper limit on the velocity dispersion.
+Assuming case B conditions and local scaling relations to convert line luminosity and width to black hole mass \citep{Greene05, Reines15}, we calculated an upper limit of the putative black hole mass in the range $M_\bullet (0.6$-$10) 10^4M_\odot$.
+This estimate is at the lower end of masses typically associated with DCBHs \citep[see][]{Inayoshi20}.